Astrodevil/resource-gallery/src/pages/blog/Understanding Cloud Technology: A Comprehensive Guide.md

 Overall, cloud computing has completely changed how firms run and keep their data.
 Businesses may save expenses, boost flexibility, and enhance accessibility by utilizing cloud technology.

 ## Cloud Infrastructure -
-The infrastructure of cloud computing consists of several key components that work together to provide users with access to computing resources over the internet.
+The infrastructure of cloud computing consists of several key components that work together to provide users with access to computing resources over the Internet.
 Here are the main components of the cloud infrastructure: